The Legal 500

 - What are the differences between CVAs and cram downs?

 - What are the consequences of using cram downs?

 - What parameters will (or should) be put in place to make sure that cram downs are not used prolifically?

 - Going forward, how will leases need to be drafted to ensure equity in cases where tenant companies are in financial trouble?

-The 50-minute panel discussion will also be followed by a 10 minute Q&A session.
+The 50-minute panel discussion was followed by a 10 minute Q&A session.